ArnaudBuchholz/lennox-monitor/README.md

 ## Overview

-The tool will fetch the current activity of your system and dump a json report as well as consolidate relevant info in a `records.csv` file.
+The tool polls the current activity of your system and dumps a `json` report for each call.
+It also consolidates the relevant information in a `records.csv` file.
 Everything is stored under the `data` folder.

 ## Configuration